oroinc/documentation/admin_guide/integrations/outlook/index.rst

 MS Outlook Integration
 ======================

-The Enterprise edition of your Oro application (CRM, Commerce or CRM+Commerce) supports an out-of-the-box integration with MS Outlook (2010, 2013, 2016).
+The Enterprise edition of your Oro application (OroCRM or OroCommerce) supports an out-of-the-box integration with MS Outlook (2010, 2013, 2016).
 All contacts, tasks and calendar events can be synchronized between Oro and a specific MS Outlook account with the help of an MS Outlook add-in.
 In addition, with the help of the add-in, leads, opportunities and cases can be created on the Outlook side and synchronized back to Oro.

 The following guide outlines the prerequisites for integration, describes the step-by-step setup process on both sides, and gives an overview of the synchronization workflow between the applications.